 However, the pair met and became friends, and after a series of events the two gained superpowers, and dubbed themselves Cloak (Tyrone) and Dagger (Tandy), to declare war on drug crime in fighting drug dealers and trying to help runaway children.

 Though their relationship has had its ups and downs, they are devoted to each other, although Tandy wants more in life.
 Tyrone has run away many times, believing the darkness inside him will consume Tandy, not understanding that she is fully willing to use her light power to satisfy his darkness.

 We’ll soon see the pair in a Live-Action show, Cloak & Dagger, available on Freeform next year.

-Talia Al Ghul & Bruce Wayne
+4. Talia Al Ghul & Bruce Wayne

 After several encounters with Ra’s, Talia and Bruce eventually had a sexual encounter, from which their son Damian Wayne was born.

-Renee Montoya & Kate Kane
+5. Renee Montoya & Kate Kane

-Kate and Renee hook up right after Kate’s kick out of the military and when Renee’s a newly minted cop.
+Kate and Renee hook up right after Kate’s kicked out of the military and Renee’s a newly minted cop.
 As Renee heads toward a detective promotion, Kate finds herself asking how she can make the world better, only to run into the Batman himself, later becoming Batwoman.
 Renee later became The Question.

 On the personal side, Kate’s out to her family and accepted, while Renee’s still very much closeted.